xymou/Align-Voting-Behavior-with-Public-Statements/code/README.md

 ## Model
 model.py involves some tool functions and RGCN model;
 walker.py is used for sampling positive and negative neighbors for proximity loss.
+The code is inspired from https://github.com/nguyenvanhoang7398/FANG.

 ## Training